Gluten Free Waffle Cake is something you’ll love serving up at special holiday brunches or weekend breakfasts.

 Buying the best waffle iron

-For the Gluten Free Waffle Cake shown above, I used a waffle iron I got for a wedding gift 24 year ago that’s no longer made.
+For the Gluten Free Waffle Cake shown above, I used a waffle iron I got for a wedding gift 24 year ago that’s no longer being made.

 But if you want heart shaped waffles, try the Chef’sChoice WafflePro 830 Traditional Five-of-Hearts Waffle Maker, which gets great reviews.